Dieter-Fourie/Solid-Silver/README.md

 ```

-# Setup Home Page on CMS :
+# Setup 'Home Page' on CMS :

 ```
 Go to the admin page: http://localhost/yoursite/admin to access CMS.